AhmadXDev/flacardy/README.md

-A Flash Cards app, that lets users study flash cards and generate them using an AI.
+A Flash Cards app, that lets users study flash cards and generate them using an AI API.

 ## Pages: